2025 Solar Incentives Guide for Centerville, OH - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
-Originally, the tax credit was for 30% of the total cost – for panels, equipment, accessories and labor – although that amount may range from 26-30%, depending on the installation date of your solar system.
+The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+Originally, the tax credit was for 30% of the total cost – for panels, labor, accessories and equipment – although that amount may range from 26-30%, depending on the installation date of your solar system.
 There is no cap on the amount you can claim.

 Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit might apply to you, talk to your local Centerville solar installation company.
+Your local Centerville solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives